therealczr15/NYCU_DIP_2023F/HW3/README.md

 ```sh
 make
 ```
-This will compile all source files and generate three executable files: FLIP, QR, and SCALE.
+This will compile all source files and generate two executable files: CA, IE.

 ## Execution
 ### 1. Chromatic Adaptation